OpcodePete/i3/README.md

 <br />

 ## Start i3
 I do not use a display manager and login directly to the default shell, and manually start X when I am ready.
 I typically carry out maintenance and ancillary tasks in the shell, e.g. _Arch Linux_ updates and reboot.
 No need to start X for such tasks!

-First configure _xinit_:
+To start _i3_, first configure _xinit_ to call i3:

 ```bash
 vim ~/.xinitrc